solo-io/gloo-portal-idp-connect/README.md

 ### Keycloak

-The following requirements must be met for the Keycloak IDP Connect service to work with a given Keycloak instance:
+A Keycloak client must be created for the Keycloak IDP Connect service to use.
+Provide the ID and secret of this client in the `--client-id` and `--client-secret` IDP Connect arguments respectively.
+This client must meet some requirements:

-* *Client credentials:* a client must be registered in your Keycloak realm, and the client must have the `manage-client` permission needed for IDP Connect to be able to manipulate self-service clients.
-Provide the ID and secret of this client in the `--client-id` and `--client-secret` arguments respectively.
+* The client must have the `manage-client` permission needed for IDP Connect to be able to manipulate self-service clients.
+* **Authorization** must be enabled on this client, as this client will also act as an OAuth2 [resource server](https://www.keycloak.org/docs/latest/authorization_services/index.html#_resource_server_overview).
+* **Service accounts roles** (or OAuth2 _client credentials_) must be enabled, to allow IDP Connect to use this client directly to manage other clients and resources.

+#### Related documentation

-Please see <https://www.keycloak.org/docs/latest/securing_apps/#_client_registration> for more details of Keycloak's support for client registration.
+* Keycloak's support for client registration: <https://www.keycloak.org/docs/latest/securing_apps/#_client_registration>
+* Resource authorization in Keycloak: <https://www.keycloak.org/docs/latest/authorization_services/>
+* IDP Connect will manipulate resources using Keycloak's Authorization Services, which is based on [User-Managed Access (UMA)](https://docs.kantarainitiative.org/uma/rec-uma-core.html)

 ## Production